ET Speaks From Home

 9 April 2022 by Eileen

-Since young, I have always had a hard time learning the different types of coffee names and even now I still get confused with them.
-To be honest, coffee is not my thing and I have never needed to learn.
-Whenever I am in a kopitiam (coffee shop) or food court, my mum will ask me to buy her a kopi, and I will have to ask her many times before I remember the words Kopi-O. She only buys kopi and never makes her own kopi.
-It’s a routine for her – one cup a day in the morning.
+Since I was young, I’ve always struggled to remember the different coffee names, and even now I still get confused.
+To be honest, coffee isn’t really my thing, so I’ve never felt the need to learn.
+Whenever I’m at a kopitiam (coffee shop) or food court, my mum will ask me to buy her a kopi, and I’ll have to ask her repeatedly before I remember the term kopi-O. She only drinks kopi and never makes it at home—it’s part of her daily routine: one cup every morning.

-Anyway, it has been a while since I last shared a blog about my Chinese culture and my home country of Singapore.
-This time around, I am going to share about Singaporean food and drink.
-I am so looking forward to going back to Singapore in August to eat my favourite seafood hor fun, sambal kang kong, ice kacang and many more.
-Maybe order kopi一杯if I remember how.
-Just cover your ears, when the aunty or uncle shouts for your drink.
-They are always so loud.
+It’s been a while since I last shared a blog post about Chinese culture and my home country, Singapore.
+This time, I’m focusing on Singaporean food and drink.
+I’m really looking forward to going back to Singapore in August to enjoy my favourite dishes—seafood hor fun, sambal kang kong, ice kacang, and many more.
+Maybe I’ll even order kopi 一杯—if I remember how!
+Just be prepared: when the aunties and uncles shout out your drink order, it can get very loud.

-Growing up in Singapore, I have never seen local kopitiams use fresh milk.
-Fresh milk in coffee is normal in Starbucks, Coffee Beans, McDonald’s, KFC, Burger King etc. The kopitiams I grew up with would use either condensed milk or evaporated milk for your coffee.
-I’m not sure why they don’t use fresh milk in coffee.
-Maybe fresh milk can’t stay fresh in the hot weather or maybe some people prefer the sweet flavour of the thick condensed milk in a bitter coffee?
-Or maybe it’s to keep costs down?
+Growing up in Singapore, I never saw local kopitiams/coffee shop use fresh milk.
+Fresh milk in coffee is common at places like Starbucks, Coffee Bean, McDonald’s, KFC, and Burger King.
+However, the kopitiams I grew up with typically use either condensed milk or evaporated milk.
+I’m not entirely sure why fresh milk isn’t used—perhaps it doesn’t keep well in the heat, or maybe people prefer the sweetness of condensed milk in strong, bitter coffee.
+It could also be a cost factor.

-Without further ado, these are the usual types of kopi available in any kopitiams.
+Without further ado, here are the common types of kopi you’ll find in most kopitiams:

-Kopi-Di-Lo: Very strong black coffee with condensed milk
+• Kopi Di-Lo: Extra strong coffee with condensed milk

 Black Type – without milk

-Kopi-O-KoSong: Black coffee without sugar and milk (my mum’s favourite as she is diabetic and has to watch her sugar intake)
+• Kopi-O Kosong: Black coffee without sugar or milk (my mum’s favourite, as she is diabetic and needs to watch her sugar intake)

-Kopi-KoSong: Black coffee with evaporated milk, but no sugar
+• Kopi Kosong: Coffee with evaporated milk, no sugar

-Kopi-C/Kopi-Si KoSong: Black coffee with evaporated milk, but no sugar
+• Kopi-C Kosong: Coffee with evaporated milk, no sugar

-Kopi-C Siew-Dai: Black coffee with less sugar and evaporated milk
+• Kopi-C Siew Dai: Coffee with less sugar and evaporated milk

-Kopi-C Ga-Dai: Black coffee with more sugar and evaporated milk
+• Kopi-C Ga Dai: Coffee with more sugar and evaporated milk

 Cold Type

-Kopi-Peng: Black coffee with sugar and condensed milk on ice.
+• Kopi Peng: Iced coffee with sugar and condensed milk

 How would you like your coffee?